a-type/verdant/docs/docs/tutorials/your-first-app.md

 The resulting output in `apps/web/dist` is ready to be uploaded to any static website host, or you may want to set up your repo with automatic deployment via a provider like Vercel or Netlify.

+## I want to point out...

+We made a fully functional app, which provides some value to the user, persistently stores data on-device, and reactively updates the UI for every change.
+And we did it without:

+- A React state library like Redux or Zustand
+- A React query and cache library like React Query or RTK Query
+- Worrying about cache invalidation, async mutations, or optimistic updates

+The cool thing is no matter how complex your app gets or how big it grows, Verdant continues to work without these things really well.
+You might find yourself reaching for other tools sometimes, but it will be for more localized problems (like temporary session state) and not holistic ones.
+Verdant can power ambitious apps, like my [cooking app Gnocchi](https://gnocchi.club), out of the box.

+I hope this tutorial made you more excited for local-first development and how simple it can be, and perhaps also for Verdant in particular.

 ## More things to explore

 Your app comes pre-configured with a PWA-ready service worker and web manifest, but you'll want to customize these details with your own app information, of course.